TechBot505/TechBot505/README.md

 # 💫 About Me:

-- 🔭 I’m currently working on a **Computer Vision** Project
+- 🔭 I’m currently working on a **RAG-Langchain** Project

 - 👯 I’m looking to collaborate on **Open Source Development**

-- 🌱 I’m currently learning React Native Development and Computer Vision using Python
+- 🌱 I’m currently learning React Native Development and RAG using Python

 - 📫 How to reach me **rohitdhanotia2003@gmail.com**